-The grounds and procedure for dismissal and layoff shall be determined in accordance with the Employment Contracts Act and the Act on Co-operation.

-The layoff notice period shall be 14 calendar days for all employees.
+The grounds and procedure for dismissal and layoff shall be determined in accordance with the Employment Contracts Act and the Co-operation Act.
+The layoff notice period is 14 calendar days for all employees.

 Section 6 Salary and salary payment